Minority representation and fairness in network ranking: An application to school contact diary data: Introduction

+Our contact diary data illustrates a broader problem: systematic bias in network data can misrepresent centrality and distort rankings, with direct consequences for fairness.
+To study this problem more generally, we now introduce a framework for bias and fairness in network-based rankings.

 Systematic bias and mathematical fairness have been defined in various ways across statistics and machine learning.
 We adopt the framework of \citet{friedler2021possibility} to formalize these concepts for network rankings.
 Each node $i$ in the network has an {\em oracle score $S_i^*$}, representing true importance.
-The set of oracle scores defines the {\em construct space}, where a fair ranking orders nodes strictly by $S_i^*$.
+The set of oracle scores resides in a {\em construct space}, where a fair ranking orders nodes strictly by $S_i^*$.
 In practice, $S_i^*$ is unobserved; instead, we rely on an {\em observed score} $S_i$, which may be biased or noisy, existing in the {\em observation space}.

 {\em Systematic bias} arises when the mapping from oracle scores to observed scores differs across groups, a phenomenon known as group skew.
 For a protected attribute $Z_i$ (e.g., gender), if the conditional distributions of $S_i$ given $S^*_i$ vary across groups, i.e.,